brownmar24/CS357_ProgrammingProject/README.md

 # CS357_ProgrammingProject
-(fingers crossed) build a regex machine (no libraries) in python and maybe make the UI a web app?
+(fingers crossed) build a regex machine (no libraries) in Python and maybe make the UI a web app?

 Useful Links: